-Applied research methodology 802 (TNM 802) - Credits: 0.00
+Medical oncology 801 (MDN 801) - Credits: 300.00 Dissertation 890 (MMS 890) - Credits: 180.00 Applied research methodology 802 (TNM 802) - Credits: 0.00

-The information published here is subject to change and may be amended after the publication of this information.
-The General Regulations (G Regulations) apply to all faculties of the University of Pretoria.
-It is expected of students to familiarise themselves well with these regulations as well as with the information contained in the General Rules section.
-Ignorance concerning these regulations and rules will not be accepted as an excuse for any transgression.
+The regulations and rules for the degrees published here are subject to change and may be amended after the publication of this information.

+The General Academic Regulations (G Regulations) and General Student Rules apply to all faculties and registered students of the University, as well as all prospective students who have accepted an offer of a place at the University of Pretoria.
+On registering for a programme, the student bears the responsibility of ensuring that they familiarise themselves with the General Academic Regulations applicable to their registration, as well as the relevant faculty-specific and programme-specific regulations and information as stipulated in the relevant yearbook.
+Ignorance concerning these regulations will not be accepted as an excuse for any transgression, or basis for an exception to any of the aforementioned regulations.